-Based at the historic site of RAF Bibury, The Classic Motor Hub has something for everyone on our five-acre site dedicated to classic motoring; visit our events or view and purchase our classic cars, bikes, modern high performance machines and all manner of automotive ephemera.
-We’re open 9am to 5pm throughout the week and on select Sundays for events.
+Based at the historic site of RAF Bibury in the heart of the Cotswolds, The Classic Motor Hub has something for everyone on our five-acre site dedicated to classic motoring; we’re experts in sales, storage and transport of classic cars, bikes and modern high performance machines.
+Our Showrooms are open Monday to Friday, 9am – 5pm and 10am – 3pm on Saturdays.
+The Hub Coffee House and Shop are open Monday – Saturday, 10am – 3pm and on select Sundays for events.

 Martin Chisholm has been an authority in the Collectors Car world for 30 years and has worked for some of the world’s leading auction houses.
 In this time he has built up an extraordinary knowledge of the market and of individual cars, as well as gaining an invaluable range of global contacts.
 Martin is now the founder and director of The Classic Motor Hub, where all of his experience and ventures in the classic car world have been brought together on one purpose-built site.

 Eddie is our workshop manager and resident 'Stig'.
 He's somewhat of an expert in vintage cars, and certainly knows how to get the old girls going!
-When not working on the cars in our care, Eddie can regularly be found participating in Vintage Sports Car Club events in his Austin Seven or any of the other cars he is regularly invited to drive.
+When not working on the cars in our care, Eddie can regularly be found participating in Vintage Sports Car Club events in his Austin Seven, Frazer Nash Supersports or any of the other cars he is regularly invited to drive.